wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 ## Features

 -   6+ layers inspired from the Miryoku and Foostan layouts: Lower (Numbers/Navigation), Low (Symbols), Lowest (Mouse Mode), Higher (Cut-copy-paste/Special), High (Media/Keyboard), and Highest (Function).
 See below for 2 additional macOS layers.
--   Home Row Mods that can be toggled on/off with a Higher+a press.
+-   Home Row Mods that can be toggled on/off with a Higher+` press.
 Home row mods are available on all Layers for the same hand that triggers the Layer.
--   One Shot Home Row Mods that can be toggled on/off with a Higher+t press.
+-   One Shot Home Row Mods that can be toggled on/off with a double ` tap press.
 Bail out of One-shot by tapping Esc key.
 -   One Shot Mods on Home Row when activating any of the 6 principle layers.
-These are particularly useful for same hand mod presses (eg. "Command + 1..5").
+These are particularly useful for same hand mod presses (eg. "Command + 1..5") that require use of the same hand.
 -   Control, Alt, GUI, and Shift Mods on both sides.
 Arrow keys on bottom right double as Layer and Mod toggle when held.
 All four arrow keys can be spammed.
 -   Two dual use keys.
 The Lowest_Layer and Highest_layer keys can be used as Shift keys for improved dexterity and better ergonomics.
 When using a multi-key combo with mods the inner adjacent key that is used for activating the Lowest (left) and Highest layer (right) can be used as a Shift mod key.
 It doesn't matter which order you press the sequence of mod keys.
 As long as 1 or more mod keys is pressed in conjunction with the adjacent Lowest/Highest Layer key, adjacent the Lowest/Highest Layer key will immediately become a Shift mod press until the key is released.
 See below for use case.
 -   Layers can be held/stuck using the "g" & "m" keys (right and left of Shift mod respectively) while activating a layer.
 Use cases include persistence of the Keyboard Mouse, or performing numerical data entry with the Lower_layer active for extended periods.
 Un-stick layers by tapping the respective layer key again.
--   Easy and flexible capslock; Capslock can be toggled on/off with a Higher+r press.
+-   Easy and flexible capslock; Capslock can be toggled on/off with a Lower/Higher+shift (opposite shift) press.
 Additionally,
     -   Caps-word can be toggled with a double left shift tap.
 Capslock will disable at the first occurrence of a space, comma, semi-colon, colon, period(dot), escape, tab, or enter tap.
 Left shift is greedy in regard to interruption.
     -   Caps-sentence can be toggled with a double right shift tap.
 Capslock will disable at the first occurrence of a period(dot), escape, or enter tap.
 Right shift is greedy in regard to interruption.
 -   (macOS) Double left control tap hides active window and mutes volume.
 Left control is greedy in regard to interruption.